Democratic backsliding in the United States: Law

+Trump in December 2025, "As it turned out, we didn't need legislation, we just needed a new president."

-During the first year of his second presidency, Trump appointed personal lawyers and loyalists to positions including Pam Bondi, Matt Gaetz, Emil Bove, Todd Blanche, Stanley Woodward, D. John Sauer.
+During the first year of his second presidency, Trump appointed personal lawyers and loyalists to positions including Pam Bondi, Emil Bove, Todd Blanche, Stanley Woodward, and D. John Sauer.

+In February 2026, Patrick J. Schiltz wrote, "The court is not aware of another occasion in the history of the United States in which a federal court has had to threaten contempt—again and again and again—to force the United States government to comply with court orders."

-Unitary executive theory
+Unitary executive theory and Project 2025

 While the scope of the theory is disputed around the powers of the president, it has grown in prominence since the Reagan administration and has been cited as justification for many of the increases in presidential power since.
 Donald Trump embraced the theory when in office and plans to use it more aggressively following his reelection to a second term.
 Presidents of both parties tend to view the idea that they should have increased power more favorably when in office.

-In April 2023, the Heritage Foundation, a conservative think tank, unveiled Project 2025, a political initiative which details comprehensive plans for the next Republican president to consolidate control over the executive branch.
+In April 2023, the Heritage Foundation, a conservative think tank, unveiled Project 2025, a political initiative that details comprehensive plans for the next Republican president to consolidate control over the executive branch.
 Over 100 conservative organizations contributed to the project.
 Project 2025 proposes sweeping changes in the federal government relating to social and economic issues by cutting funding for, dismantling, or abolishing altogether major Cabinet departments and agencies, with the objective of placing their functions under the full and direct control of the president to impose an array of conservative policies on a national scale.
-The proposal includes replacing thousands of career federal civil servants with Trump loyalists to implement the plan, and includes the deployment of military forces for domestic law enforcement, pursuing Trump's political adversaries, and infusing government policies with Christian beliefs.
+The proposal includes replacing thousands of career federal civil servants with Trump loyalists to implement the plan and includes the deployment of military forces for domestic law enforcement, pursuing Trump's political adversaries, and infusing government policies with Christian beliefs.

 Critics of Project 2025 have described it as an authoritarian Christian nationalist movement and a path for the United States to become an autocracy.
 Several experts in law have indicated that it would undermine the rule of law and the separation of powers.
 Ruth Ben-Ghiat, a scholar of fascism and authoritarian leaders at New York University, wrote in May 2024 that Project 2025 "is a plan for an authoritarian takeover of the United States that goes by a deceptively neutral name," characterizing participants in the project as "American incarnations of fascism."
 Announcing in June 2024 the formation of a task force to address Project 2025, Democratic congressman Jared Huffman characterized it as "an unprecedented embrace of extremism, fascism, and religious nationalism, orchestrated by the radical right and its dark money backers."
 Some academics worry Project 2025 represents significant executive aggrandizement, a type of democratic backsliding.